ebourg/StrataDocs/pages/community/contributions.md

  * The version of Strata on which the bug occurred.
  * JDK version and operating system.

+## Reporting a security vulnerability

+If you believe you have identified a security vulnerability in Strata, we encourage responsible disclosure via security-at-opengamma.com.
+Please ensure you provide full details to allow use to investigate properly.

 ## Submitting a patch
 If you have a patch for anything from a bug right through to a full-blown feature, the process for inclusion of your code into Strata is essentially the same.